-2023 FAIR ENTRY INSTRUCTIONS
+2024 FAIR ENTRY INSTRUCTIONS

-Entries will be accepted on manual (paper) forms and through our online "Fair Entry" Software.
+Entries will be accepted on manual (paper) forms and through our online "FairEntry" Software.

-Online entry will be available from May 1st to June 20th.
+Online entry will be available from May 1st to June 17th.
 Visit our website www.trempealeaucountyfair.com to start your online entry.
-Entry blanks for Junior/Open class exhibits are enclosed in the front of this book.
-Junior class entries to be paid in one check by the club/chapter should be sent in together on a club or chapter basis along with the check.
-All mailed entries/payments shall be postmarked by June 20th.
+Entry blanks for Junior/Open class exhibits are enclosed in the front of this book. \NEW in 2024: Junior class entries cannot be paid as a lump sum by the 4-H club.
+Each exhibitor should submit their own entry and payment through FairEntry.
+All mailed entries/payments shall be postmarked by June 17th.
 After making a copy for yourself, mail the original entry form.
-Payments will be accepted on the fair's website or must be postmarked by June 20th.
-Make checks payable to Tremp.
-Co.
+Payments will be accepted thru FairEntry on the fair's website or must be postmarked by June 17th.
+Make checks payable to Trempealeau Co.
 Ag.
 Society and mail to Tremp.
 Co Fair Entries, PO Box 206, Galesville, WI 54630.